-- The zone intents for each zone apply to: - (i) land in that zone (zone intent) - (ii) all development in that zone (Table 1: Levels of assessment). - Self-assessable provisions: - (i) do not apply to exempt development, and - (ii) apply to UDA self-assessable development.
+The zone intents for each zone apply to:

+- (i) land in that zone (zone intent) - (ii) all development in that zone (Table 1: Levels of assessment).

+Self-assessable provisions:

+- (i) do not apply to exempt development, and - (ii) apply to UDA self-assessable development.

 ULDA guidelines provide guidance on how to achieve the UDA-wide criteria.
-The guidelines are available on the ULDA website at www. ulda.qld.gov.au
+The guidelines are available on the Department of State Development Infrastructure and Planning (DSDIP) website at www.dsdip.qld.gov.au.